 Emphasis on preparation for college-level composition with a focus on organizational skills.
 Developing effective writing strategies through five or more writing projects comprising at least 2,000 words in total.
-Prerequisites: Appropriate English placement test score, or a grade of C or better in ENG081, or permission of Department or Division Chair.
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG081 or ESL087, or permission of Department or Division.

-ENGI01 3 credits 3 periods First-Year Composition
+ENGIOI 3 credits 3 periods First-Year Composition SUN# ENGII01

 Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
 Establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
-Prerequisites: Appropriate English placement test score or (a grade of "C" or better in ENG091).
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.

-ENGIO2 3 credits 3 periods First-Year Composition
+ENGI02 3 credits 3 periods First-Year Composition SUN# ENGI102

 Emphasis on rhetoric and composition with a focus on persuasive, research-based writing and understanding writing as a process.
 Developing advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.
-Prerequisites: ENG101 with a grade of "C" or better.
+Prerequisites: Grade of C or better in ENGIOI.

 Equivalent of ENG101 for students of English as a Second Language (ESL).
 Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
 Establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
-Prerequisites: Appropriate ASSET/COMPAS placement test score, or a grade of C or better in ENG091 or ESL077.
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.

 Equivalent of ENG102 for students of English as a Second Language (ESL).
 Emphasis on rhetoric and composition with a focus on persuasive, research-based writing and understanding writing as a process.
 Developing advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.
-Prerequisites: Grade of C, or better, in ENG107.
+Prerequisites: Grade of C or better in ENG107.